 How To Get Rid Of A Second Mortgage In Chapter 13 Bankruptcy

-To learn more about eliminating a second mortgage in chapter 13 bankruptcy call bankruptcy lawyer Adam Garcia at (916) 596-1018 or send an email using the contact form to the right.
-Consultations are always free and there is never an expectation that you will hire the attorney by making this call.
+To learn more about eliminating the second mortgage in chapter 13 bankruptcy call bankruptcy lawyer Adam Garcia at (916) 500-0704 or send an email using the contact form to the right.
+Consultations are always free and there is never an obligation to hire the attorney by making this call.

 Saving Your Home By Filing Chapter 13